Demo-WHJ/Car-Race-3D/README.md

-# Race it 1.0 – Unity 3D game 
+.# Race it 1.0 – Unity 3D game 
-Description :-  A car racing game designed on Unity 3D engine that allows player to race with his/her car against many other cars that are run by the computer. 
+Description :- 
+A car racing game designed on Unity 3D engine that allows player to race with his/her car against many other cars that are run by the computer. 

 Design (Images and FBX models) :-
     • A height map
     • 3D world using the height map
     • A Race track using unity assets
     • Small 360 hollow tube racing arena in different places
     • Player’s car model with floating camera, and interactive audio
     • Rival’s car model with AI automation following the path assigned
     • Main menu UI for the game
     • Mini map / radar seen during runtime
     • Audience crowd with animation
-• Game finishing UI displaying positions of all the cars. 
+    • Game finishing UI displaying positions of all the cars

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~